Iraqi PM safe after drone attack on residence, military says | Law-Order

 A drone laden with explosives targeted the residence of Iraqi Prime Minister Mustafa al-Kadhimi in Baghdad early on Sunday in what the Iraqi military called an attempted assassination, but said Kadhimi escaped unhurt.

 The attack, which security sources said injured several members of Kadhimi's personal protection detail, came after protests in the Iraqi capital over the result of a general election last month turned violent.
-The United States Department of State condemned the attack and offered assistance with the investigation.
+The U.S. State Department condemned the attack and offered assistance with the investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)